 Section 506 of the Abatement and Condemnation of Nuisance Properties Omnibus Amendment Act of 2000, effective April 27, 2001 (D.C.
 Law 13-281; D.C.
 Official Code § 42-3651.06), is amended by adding a new subsection (j) to read as follows:

-“(j)(1) In a case in which the court has appointed a receiver in response to a petition pursuant to section 503, if the court finds, after notice and hearing, that the owner of the rental property currently lacks sufficient funds to pay for rehabilitation of the rental housing accommodation, and that such funds cannot be feasibly and timely obtained through grants or subsidies:
+“(j)(1) In a case in which the court has appointed a receiver in response to a petition made pursuant to section 503, if the court finds, after notice and hearing, that the owner of the rental property currently lacks sufficient funds to pay for rehabilitation of the rental housing accommodation and that such funds cannot be feasibly and timely obtained through grants or subsidies:

-“(A) The court may issue an order authorizing the Attorney General to supply funding to the receiver, for initial and emergency repairs, from any funds available in the Tenant Receivership Act Abatement Fund, established by section 106e of the Attorney General for the District of Columbia Clarification and Elected Term Amendment Act of 2010, as approved by the Committee of the Whole on July 20, 2021 (Committee print of Bill 24-285); or
+“(A) The court may issue an order authorizing the Attorney General to supply funding to the receiver, for initial and emergency repairs, from any funds available in the Tenant Receivership Act Abatement Fund, established by section 106e of the Attorney General for the District of Columbia Clarification and Elected Term Amendment Act of 2010, passed on 1st reading on July 20, 2021 (Engrossed version of Bill 24-285); or

 (B) The Court may extend the receivership in place under this act based on a showing of demonstrated need and authorize the receiver to do either of the following:

-“(i) Sell the property for a fair market price to an owner capable of maintaining the property; or
+“(i) Sell the property for a fair-market price to an owner capable of maintaining the property; or

 “(ii) If the owner is a District of Columbia corporation or other entity, file a petition in the appropriate federal bankruptcy court to place the corporate owner into bankruptcy proceedings pursuant to, and in a manner consistent with, the federal Bankruptcy Code.